-As the minister is aware, the Government of Nunavut's action plan to help reduce the harm that alcohol causes Nunavummiut and our communities was released in 2016.
+As the minister is aware, the Government of Nunavut's action plan to "help reduce the harm that alcohol causes Nunavummiut and our communities" was released in 2016.
 One of the strategy's priorities was to explore ways of better enforcing court-ordered restrictions on alcohol.
+The strategy indicates that:

-The strategy indicates, "sometimes, the courts, justices of the peace, Royal Canadian Mounted Police, or other mechanisms of Nunavut's justice system limit, restrict, or prohibit individuals from accessing alcohol.
-These restrictions are often put in place after the individual under the influence of alcohol has caused harm, or caused themselves or others significant harm."
+"Sometimes, the courts, justices of the peace, Royal Canadian Mounted Police or other mechanism of Nunavut's justice system limit, restrict or prohibit an individual from accessing alcohol.
+These restrictions are often put in place after the individual, under the influence of alcohol, has caused themselves or others significant harm."

 Mr. Speaker, this is an issue that has been raised on a number of occasions in this House.
 Mr. Speaker, it makes absolutely no sense that someone who is under a court order not to possess alcohol can freely purchase significant amounts from the government-owned and operated beer and wine store here.
-When will the minister take actions to address this issue?
+When will the minister take action to address this issue?
 Thank you, Mr. Speaker.